libavg/libavg/sphinxdoc/areanodes.rst

         .. py:method:: getEffectiveMediaDir() -> string

-            Returns the nodes' effective mediadir by traversing the node hierarchy up to the root node.
+            Returns the node's effective mediadir by traversing the node hierarchy up to the root node.

-    .. autoclass:: FilledVectorNode

-        Base class for vector nodes which have a filled area and a border.
-The area can be filled either with a solid color (:py:attr:`fillcolor`) or with a texture loaded from a file (:py:attr:`filltexhref`) or taken from a bitmap object (:py:meth:`setFillBitmap`).

-        .. py:method:: __init__([filltexhref, fillopacity=0, fillcolor="FFFFFF", filltexcoord1=Point2D(0,0), filltexcoord2=Point2D(1,1)])

-        .. py:attribute:: fillcolor

-        .. py:attribute:: fillopacity

-        .. py:attribute:: filltexcoord1

-        .. py:attribute:: filltexcoord2

-        .. py:attribute:: filltexhref

-            An image file to use as a texture for the area of the node.

-        .. py:method:: setFillBitmap(bitmap)

-            Sets a bitmap to use as a fill texture.
-Sets :attr:`filltexhref` to an empty string.

-    .. autoclass:: ImageNode
+    .. autoclass:: ImageNode([href, compression])

         A static raster image on the screen.
 The content of an ImageNode can be loaded from a file.
 It can also come from a :py:class:`Bitmap` object or from an :py:class:`OffscreenCanvas`.
 Alpha channels of the image files are used as transparency information.

-        .. py:method:: __init__([href, compression])

         .. py:attribute:: compression